Cause and Effect Essay – Comprehensive Guide

 Establishing causes

-Begin with analyzing what you already know about the topic.
+Begin by analyzing what you already know about the topic.
 Write a cause that might be connected to the subject and analyze it.
 Ask yourself:

 • Why did the event take place?